-We are now accepting bookings for in-person appointments, resuming June 1, 2020, at our Westside location.
+We are now accepting bookings for in-person appointments at both locations.

 Virtual visits are still available.

 The following practitioners offer Virtual Visits.
 All these practitioners can be booked directly by the client through our JaneApp booking software:

 - Kristin Bulger– Certified Clinical Counsellor (ICBC and Extended benefits)

 - Maggie Claydon – Registered Clinical Counsellor (ICBC and Extended benefits)

 - Dr Ken Alexander – Chiropractic care (ICBC and Extended benefit billable)

 - Dr Jaime de Melo, Naturopathic Doctor (Extended benefit billable)

 - Dr Anita Komonski, Naturopathic Doctor (Extended benefit billable)